TristanWYL/handwritingfy/README.md

 ## chrome extension

-Currently this tool has been published as a chrome extension, and you can install it by searching `handwritingfy` at [chrome web store](https://chrome.google.com/webstore/category/extensions?hl=en-US) or directly clicking on [this link](TODO:).
+Currently this tool has been published as a chrome extension, and you can install it at [chrome web store](https://chrome.google.com/webstore/category/extensions/TODO:....?hl=en-US).

 The following screenshot is the extension console (popup), from which you can decide whether handwritingfying text and/or svg of webpages.
 There have also been around 20 styles available for texts.